jnraine/maven-vault-plugin-example/README.md

 If all your code is in single JCR instance, follow these steps to get it out:

-1. Visit http://local:4502/crx/packmgr/index.jsp and create a package of your code, build it, then download it.
+1. Visit `http://localhost:4502/crx/packmgr/index.jsp`, create a package of your code, build it, then download it.
 2. Unzip the package and copy `META_INF` and `jcr_root` to the `src` directory.

-The package includes all necessary filter and config files for VLT.
-Feel free to tweak them as necessary (unfortunately, there is not much documentation on this that I could find).
+The package will include all necessary filter and config files for VLT.
+Feel free to tweak them as necessary (unfortunately, there is not much documentation on what is possible).

 ## Wait, but how do I edit node properties?

-Because the hierarchical structure of the JCR doesn't map to perfectly to a filesystems, they are modeled using XML _(or JSON)_.
+Because the hierarchical structure of the JCR doesn't map directly a typical filesystem, the missing pieces are modelled using XML (or JSON).
 Nodes are represented as XML files.
-Nodes with children are represented as a directory with a ".content.xml" file.
+Nodes with children are represented as a directory with a `.content.xml` file.

 For example, take the following JCR structure: